quasarframework/quasar/backers.md

 ### $2000

 Currently vacant.
-It could be you!
+It could be you or your organization!

 ---